 Additionally, you will see your custom post types in the sidebar, but there’s no option to edit and publish custom posts directly from the app.

 The personalize section lets you customize your WordPress themes and add/edit menus.

 Customizing themes has limited options enabled for self-hosted WordPress blogs and only allows you to activate other installed themes on your website.
 See the screenshot below.

 The Menus tab makes it easier to add new menus, edit existing menus, and assign menus to the menu enabled areas on your blog in a simplified interface.

 3. Configure Section

-The configure section lets you configure the settings of your blogs for users, plugins, and few general settings.
+The configure section lets you configure the settings of your blogs for users, plugins, and a few general settings.

-The ability to manage plugins and auto updates synced with Jetpack plugin is one of the highlights of this section and the overall app.
+The ability to manage plugins and auto updates synced with the Jetpack plugin is one of the highlights of this section and the overall app.

 You can activate/disable and bulk-edit all installed plugins on your website from this section.

 Next, the settings screen lets you configure your main settings under General, Writing, Discussion, and Security categories.